Brexit has in some ways reached a stalemate in negotiations in the UK.

 Broadly speaking, if a general election is called, which results in a change of leadership, anything from a second Brexit referendum to a no deal could happen.

-In the event of either a second referendum or general election, the EU could agree to extend Article 50 beyond March 2019.
+In the event of either a second referendum or general election, the EU could again agree to extend Article 50 beyond March 29.

 Amid all the confusion, a disorderly no-deal cannot be ruled out.

-On the question of a second Brexit referendum in the case of a new leader, Cleppe said: "Of course, it's possible, anything is possible, but we need a whole lot of conditions fulfilled first."
+"Of course, it's possible, anything is possible, but we need a whole lot of conditions fulfilled first," he said.

 The Labour Party needs to be in favour of that, which is still ambiguous.